dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/format-specification.md

 ![barcode-quietzone-definition][9]

-Here is a sample image with a very narrow quite zone
+Here is a sample image with a very narrow quiet zone

 ![barcode-narrow-wide-quietzone][11]